How to Understand Functions

 • Functions can be presented in multiple formats: algebraic equations, graphs, tables, or even verbal descriptions.
 Familiarize yourself with these variations.

-Step 4: Delve into Function Notation
+Step 4: Work through Function Notation

 • Understand the notation \(f(x)\) where \(f\) denotes the function, and \(x\) is the input.
 The entire expression represents the output for the given \(x\).